 Khorog

 At the confluence of the Gunt and Panj rivers, with Afghanistan visible across the water, Khorog is the only city in the Pamir Mountains and the essential gateway to Central Asia's last great frontier.
 This small capital of Gorno-Badakhshan sits at 2,200 meters where the Pamir Highway branches toward the Wakhan Corridor, the Bartang Valley, and the high eastern plateau.
-Explore one of the world's highest botanical gardens, cross cultures at the Afghan border bazaar, and experience Ismaili Pamiri hospitality before venturing into the wildest mountains on Earth.
+Explore one of the world's highest botanical gardens, wander a riverside bazaar, and experience Ismaili Pamiri hospitality before venturing into some of the wildest mountains on Earth.

 Tours coming soon